-A transfer between the fund and other mutual funds managed by CI is a disposition for tax purposes and you may realize a taxable capital gain.
+A transfer between the fund and other mutual funds managed by CI is a disposition for tax purposes.
+If you hold your units outside a registered plan, you may realize a taxable capital gain.
 For more information see "Canadian Federal Income Tax Considerations for Investors".